cbclemmer/Old-Boilerplate/docs/index.md

 - [Frontend](frontend.html)

 ##Things to do
-- Make sure that usernames have to be unique
 - add policy to make users and posts show able only to those who can view them
-- when a short post that is too long is created, delete the originating post
-- fix search
 - redis
-- style the user/show page
 - make user/show just user.ejs
 - add markdown posting
 - add groups